nilsstreedain/nilsstreedain.com/blog/_posts/2026-04-15-artemis-ii-oled-mac-wallpapers.md

 featured: true
 bluesky_post_uri: https://bsky.app/profile/nilsstreedain.com/post/3mjlnfthbl224
 ---
 My favorite set of five Artemis II shots, edited from the original NASA photos, with white balance adjustments and composited onto pure black backgrounds.
 I picked these five to work well as a rotating set, with varied compositions across the group.
-These photos have been tuned for OLED and mini-LED Mac displays so pure black actually turns pixels off, and the subjects look like they're floating in real darkness.
+These photos have been tuned for OLED and mini-LED Mac displays so pure black actually turns pixels off, and the subjects float in real darkness.

 ### Features
 - HEIC native macOS wallpaper